 Then there is also the Din Nye Ven coffee house, which apart from the caffeine offers beer, shots, and sandwiches.
 The café serves as a local cultural hub, so the hotel guests can expect art exhibitions, concerts, even poetry readings.

 Good for business

 “We operate sound hotels with courage, spirit and credibility”—Brøchner Hotels

-The hotel’s redesign expanded the property considerably, doubling the number of rooms (now 118), which range from a single rooms to fancy penthouse suites with balconies boasting beautiful city views.
-The hotel also added some other facilities, catering to business clientele: a two-storey conference centre which seats 100 and a small private cinema
+The hotel’s redesign expanded the property considerably, doubling the number of rooms (now 118), which range from a single room to fancy penthouse suites with balconies boasting beautiful city views.
+The hotel also added some other facilities, catering to business clientele: a two-story conference center which seats 100 and a small private cinema